 Require quarterly recertification if source paths, fields, or permitted uses change.

 No. Bidstream data comes from ad-auction request flows.
 Clickstream data usually describes browsing or app activity paths.
-Some commercial products blend the two, so buyers should request a source and field dictionary rather than relying on category labels.
+Some commercial products blend the two: request a source and field dictionary rather than relying on category labels.
+If the vendor cannot separate the lanes, assume blended risk until proven otherwise.

 Can bidstream data include location data?